HackingGate/tailwind-nextjs-blog/data/blog/my-gift-a-self-reflecting-journey.md

 After playing Life is Strange, one of my favorite video game series.
 I notice every main character has their own gift, discovered during their life journey.
 Their gift appears after a special event, and most likely, developed during a time of childhood trauma etc.

 Everyone has their personality, and they are different.
 Does that means everyone has their gift?
-I like the word "gift"[^1], it's the core of the main character in every Life is Strange title.
+I like the word "gift"[^1], it's the core of the main character in the "Life is Strange" series.
+I want to find my gift.

-## Thinking about what gift do I have possibly
+## Thinking about my possible gift

-After reflecting on myself, I found the following I can talk about.
+After reflecting on myself, I found the following traits.

 - I have a strong desire to pursue my dream or a state I feel good.
-- I have a negative thought that I believe my parents are blockers of my dream pursuer when I was a teenage.
+- In my teenage years, I believe my parents hindered me from pursuing my dream.
 - I am resilient.
 I don't give up.

-## What impact do those things make
+## What impact do those traits have on me

 When I see someone blocks me, I get stressed and try to do my best to bypass that stressor and try to make my life a better state for me.